artem-ogre/QSSPreview/README.md

 ![](https://dl.dropboxusercontent.com/s/2u5davnwsfa6pj7/app_icon%20-%20small.png?dl=0)

 # QSSPreview
-A program that allows you see changes made in QSS applied to any UI form in real-time.
+A program that allows you to see changes made in QSS applied to any UI form in real-time.

 ## Here is a short FAQ: